nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ```
 ##### Delete note of a tutor: `delete_note`

-Deletes solely the note to tutor at a particular index that was added previously.
+Deletes solely the note added previously to tutor at a particular index.

 Format: `delete_note INDEX NOTE`

 Example: `delete_note 1` deletes the existing note from the first tutor displayed.

-##### List tutors with note `list_note`
+##### List tutor(s) with note `list_note`
-Lists all the tutor with note.
+Lists all the tutor(s) with note.
 Will ignore all input after `list_note`.

 Format:`list_note`

 ##### Export the tutor details: `export`
-Export the tutor details of that index together with the notes and subject list into a text file in the directory you saved the
+Export the tutor details of that particular index together with the notes and subject list into a text file in the directory tutee saved the
-TutorTracker jar under the export folder, with the tutor's name as file name.
+TutorTracker jar, under the export folder, with the tutor's name as file name.

 Format:`export INDEX`

-Example: `export 1` If the jar is saved in `C:\Users\user\Downloads`, and first tutor name is Alex Yeoh,
+Example: `export 1` If the jar is saved in `C:\Users\user\Downloads`, and first tutor name is Alex Yeoh, text file `Alex_Yeoh.txt`
-text file `Alex_Yeoh.txt` will be saved under the export folder.
+will be saved under the export folder.
 Full path in this case would be `C:\Users\user\Downloads\export\Alex_Yeoh.txt`.

 #### Favourites
-This feature allows users to track and manage their favourite tutors.
+This feature allows tutees to track and manage their favourite tutors.

 ![Favourite Ui](images/ug-images/Favourite.png)

 ##### Favourite a tutor: `favourite`

-Label a tutor as a favourite.
+Label a tutor at a particular index as a favourite.

 Format: `favourite INDEX`